-When dealing with Voice AI applications you might see references to different protocols like HTTP, Server-Sent Events (SSE), and WebSocket.
+When dealing with Voice AI applications you might see references to different protocols like HTTP and WebSocket.
 Each protocol has its own strengths and trade-offs, making them suitable for different scenarios.

 In this guide, we'll break down the differences between these protocols, their use cases, and when to choose each for integrating.

-SLNG API supports three integration protocols: HTTP, Server-Sent Events (SSE), and WebSocket.
+SLNG API supports two integration protocols: HTTP and WebSocket.
 Each has distinct characteristics optimized for different use cases.

 Quick Comparison